A QUICK SUMMARY – FOR THE BUSY ONES

-We’ve talked about 5 best technology podcasts before, but we’re not just about tech.
 We’re serial startupers and we love to help our customers grow their businesses.
 So we decided to share some of our resources.

 Here’s a list of top business podcasts to get inspired by.
 Whether you want to listen to successful entrepreneurs talking about their companies, take a shortcut to expert knowledge on economics or just stay on top of the financial market news, you’ll find just the right business shows here.

 Episode length: 15-25 minutes

 Planet Money is an absolute classic among the best business podcasts.
 It was initially launched to cover the financial crisis of 2008 and it has since continued to deliver quality investigative reporting and in-depth analysis of the American and global economy.

 It’s not a “let’s cover the major headlines from last week” kind of show.
 They really dive deep into the topics and help you understand processes that shape the market.
 Feels like a decent compensation for that business and finance class I never took at uni.

 There’s so much good stuff to choose from I hardly know where to start, but the episode about fixing Brasil’s inflation was really enlightening.
 Also, gender and coding, making money in Hollywood and cheese conspiracy.

 Episode length: 30-40 minutes

 The best thing about this podcast is its unpretentiousness.
 People make mistakes.
 And entrepreneurs are likely to make the most mistakes of all of us because they take most risks.
 StartUp follows the paths of different businesses reporting both on their successes and their failures (many of those) with equal honesty.
 Instead of assuming an air of superiority, the producers let you draw your own conclusions.